 Keystroke encryption software

-Imagine if everything you typed on your computer or tapped on your mobile phone was visible to someone operating another computer, or to many users on the internet.
+Imagine if everything on your computer or mobile phone was visible to someone operating another computer.
+Or worse, visible to many users on the internet.

-When keystrokes are being recorded, the warning bells of a cybercrime waiting to happen are loud and clear.
-This type of cyber surveillance is initiated when a malicious program known as a keylogger is installed on your computer by:
+Recorded keystrokes are the warning bells of a cybercrime waiting to happen.
+This type of cyber surveillance occurs through a malicious program known as a keylogger.
+The program can be installed on your computer by:

 - anyone with access to your computer